aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/get-or-set-the-class-identifier-of-the-embedded-ole-object/_index.md

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-GetSetClassIdentifierEmbedOleObject-GetSetClassIdentifierEmbedOleObject.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-GetSetClassIdentifierEmbedOleObject-GetSetClassIdentifierEmbedOleObject.cs" >}}
 ### **Console Output**
 This is the console output of the above sample code when executed with the [sample excel file](5115190.xls).